 Biden’s plan also recognizes that many seniors want to age in place and stay in their homes rather than go to a nursing home or another senior living community.
 The caregiving plan aims to help cover the costs of aging at home instead of a senior community.
 Historically, insurance covers nursing homes over home-based or even community-based services — even if home-based care is preferred.
 This new plan could be a huge shift in how seniors can access the care they need.

 This shift is a welcome one not only because more seniors want to remain at home but because COVID-19 has shown how dangerous nursing homes can be.
 The virus and other infections can spread rapidly in senior communities and endanger residents there.
-Remaining at home could be a more comfortable and a safer option for aging seniors.
+Remaining at home could be a more comfortable and safer option for aging seniors.

 The Biden caregiving plan also includes some specific tax credits for seniors and their family caregivers.
 It proposes as much as $5,000 to help reimburse families for the costs associated with unpaid caregiving.
 This tax break could help benefit middle-class families who make too much money to qualify for Medicaid but who also don’t make enough money to pay for their loved one’s long-term care.